-Find out more Search secondary maths subject leaders community online or contact your local Maths Hub: Further information here or click here to apply Benefits - You will promote and develop a shared vision, culture and set of principles for teaching and learning in maths - You will ensure coherence in the curriculum and provide support for teaching for mastery across the department - You and your department will establish collaborative ways of working to support ongoing developments - You will develop in your ability to lead change The community is fully funded by the Maths Hubs Programme, so is free to participating schools.
+Find out more Search secondary maths subject leaders community online or contact your local Maths Hub: Further information here or click here to apply Typically 3 full-day sessions, 1 each term.
+Starting in November.
+Benefits - You will promote and develop a shared vision, culture and set of principles for teaching and learning in maths - You will ensure coherence in the curriculum and provide support for teaching for mastery across the department - You and your department will establish collaborative ways of working to support ongoing developments - You will develop in your ability to lead change